tidwall/gjson/SYNTAX.md

 @pretty:{"sortKeys":true}
 ```

-Which makes the JSON pretty and orders all of its keys.
+Which makes the JSON pretty and orders all its keys.

 ```json
 {